 Come stroll through Lendonwood Gardens, a six-acre botanical garden near Grand Lake in northeastern Oklahoma.
 Grassy pathways meander through more than 1,200 different types of plants, including the largest collection of rhododendrons in the Southwest, 500 varieties of daylilies, and 25 varieties of dogwoods.
 Come see a constantly changing panorama of color and texture . . . at Lendonwood Gardens

-At Lendonwood Gardens, visitors will find several major collections of plants.
+Visitors will find several major collections of plants.
 Lendonwood is home to one of the largest collections of false cypress (Chamaecyparis) trees in the United States, totaling more than 80 varieties.
-Similar to red cedar, the evergreen false cypress is native to Japan, Taiwan, Canada and the U.S.
+Similar to red cedar, the evergreen false cypress is native to Japan, Taiwan, Canada and the U.S. Lendonwood has one of the largest collections of rhododendrons in the region, totaling about 250 varieties, adding drama and color in April and May each year.

 Highlights of the Gardens